 Diagnosis of Piles

-Consult a doctor when you see you have the symptoms as mentioned above.
+Consult a doctor when you see you have the symptoms as mentioned below.
 He will perform a physical examination of the anal region.
 In case of external piles, the doctor may be able to see them.
 To check for internal piles, the doctor performs certain tests of the anal canal and rectum.

-- Rectal Examination – The doctor inserts a gloved and lubricated finger into the rectum to check for any unusual growths.
+- Rectal Examination – The doctor inserts a gloved and lubricated finger into the rectum to check for any growths.

 - Visual inspection – The doctor examines the lower portion of the colon and rectum using anoscope or sigmoidoscope.